iron-io/iron_mq_rust/README.md

 ```

 #### Code configuration
-You can also configure your client in code:
+You can also configure the client in your code:
 ```
 extern crate iron_mq_rust;